 Turn bath time into a spa-like experience with homemade bath bombs.
-It’s more affordable to make your own, not to mention you know the quality of the ingredients.
-Check out this easy bath bomb recipe.
+It’s much more affordable to make your own, rather than buying them, not to mention you’re in control of the quality of the ingredients.
+Check out these easy bath bomb recipes.
 They’re super fun to package in a creative way and give away as gifts.

 Bath bombs are fun to make seasonally.
 Here are some ideas:

 1. Red and green ones for Christmas, scented with cinnamon or clove essential oils